Sign up for an Award

 Participate with your entry in one of our professional or student awards.Sign up for an award

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-3.1 Freedom Trail is a 31 km path located in Hwaseong City where the public resistance against the Japanese occupation was the most fierce in 1919.
-Its visual identity was designed to commemorate 3.1 Movement and translates the spirit and meaning of independence and freedom for people of today.
-Its visual identity design employs the graphic elements of Korean national flag and the body sign of hurray for freedom which symbolizes the 3.1 Movement and eager for independence.
+3.1 Freedom Trail is a 31 km path located in Hwaseong City where public resistance against the Japanese occupation was at its most fierce in 1919.
+Its visual identity was designed to commemorate the historic March 1st Movement and translates the spirit and meaning of independence and freedom for people of today.
+Its visual identity design employs the graphic elements of the Korean flag and the hurray emoji, which symbolizes the 3.1 Movement and eager for independence.
 This adaptive logo design is applied to signage systems, storyboard, and installations, allowing visitors to have comprehensive experience through the historical routes.

 Hwaseong City, South Korea

 Architect: Soonyup Kwon Design Manager: Dongsun Chang Graphic Design: Rahui Kwon, Hyemin Lee